rchirravurivenkata/Fibonacci-number/README.md

 ```
 Xn+2= Xn+1 + Xn
 ```
-#### This elementary algorithm uses recursion to calculate fibonacci number for an user inputted number.
+#### This elementary algorithm uses recursion to calculate fibonacci number for an user input number.
 This algorithm also serves as an example for time-complexities associated with recursion (compared to a iterative approach).

 ## Usage